 “In order to be open to creativity, one must have the capacity for constructive use of solitude.
 One must overcome the fear of being alone.” - Rollo May

 It seems as though many creatives know this feeling.
 The cause/effect is unclear: Are we restless because we are creative?
 Creative because we are restless?
 Does it even matter?
 It’s true that this anxiety has at times pushed me to create.
 And yet, I wonder how much more creative I would be if this undercurrent of worry were not there.

 Others may not feel the same way I do when left alone with their thoughts and an open stretch of unclaimed time.
 Maybe they allow themselves to enjoy it.
 Maybe they don’t overthink it.
 Maybe they embrace it.
-Perhaps, instead of seeking a distraction from their head or from the threatening silence of solitude, they lean in.
-They lean in and look around and maybe they find inspiration there.
-Maybe they find themselves.
+Perhaps, instead of seeking a distraction from their head or from the threatening silence of solitude, they lean in and look around a bit.
+Maybe they find something there.

 In any case, time spent fretting is not time spent well.
 I’d rather waste my time joyfully than worry I’m wasting my time.